Construction Site Safety Supervisor Job Description, Duties, and Responsibilities

 - Introduces measures that will help curb accidents within the workplace.

-When hiring for the role of a construction safety supervisor, most employers will expect you to meet the following requirements and qualifications to be able to access the job and offered an interview appointment:
+When hiring for the role of a construction site safety supervisor, most employers will expect you to meet the following requirements and qualifications to be able to access the job and offered an interview appointment:

 - Must have excellent communication skills on all fronts